What is a "public record"?

 (For UO Employees) What do you do if your office gets a public records request?

-Forward the request or direct the requester to the Office of Public Records.
+Direct the requester to the Office of Public Records.
 More information is available here.